Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Versions

+### v2.5.0
+- Added
+  - Query check: checks to see if your car supports the command its about to call to reduce errors.
+- Updated
+  - OBD-II Connection: Made it so you can load into the dash without needing to connect.
+While not connected, it tries reconnecting every few seconds.

 ### v2.4.1
 - Updated
   - Shift Light padding: Renamed to "Shift Starting RPM."
 Displays the point at which the lights start to turn on.